liam2/liam2/doc/usersguide/source/architecture.rst

 is the *Assignment* which computes the value of an expression and optionally stores the result in a variable.

-Another very common process is the *ProcessGroup* (a.k.a procedures) which runs a list of processes in order.
+Another very common process is the *Function* (previously known as procedures) which runs a list of processes in order, and optionally takes arguments and return a value.

 Expressions
 -----------